WowzaMediaSystems/gocoder-sdk-samples-ios/README.md

 ## Development Requirements
 1. **GoCoder SDK for iOS v1.0.1.424**

-     _:warning: **PLEASE NOTE:** The GoCoder SDK binaries necessary to build the sample apps are not provided here.
+     _:warning: **NOTE:** The GoCoder SDK binaries necessary to build the sample apps are not provided here.
 To receive a free trial copy of the SDK, please fill out the [GoCoder SDK trial signup form](https://www.wowza.com/products/gocoder/sdk/trial) to be sent a link where you can download the SDK along with a free trial license key._

 2. iOS SDK 8.01 or later
 3. Xcode 7 or later for debugging